 In our laboratory, we analyse the properties of grape juice and the wine we produce.
 Our facilities and equipment enable us to run tests and learn more about the hidden secrets of grapes and wine.
 The laboratory is an important part of any winery.

-Here we can standardise our products with the use of the latest technologies in bottling equipment.
+Here we can standardize our products with the use of the latest technologies in bottling equipment.
 We put forth our best effort to provide great appearance, excellent condition and aesthetic quality in marketing our products.

 Located beneath the winery, the cellar is insulated and equipped with a cooling unit that maintains a constant temperature level of 14º C. It also has a ventilation system to provide fresh air.